MMS: At A Glance

 Educational philosophy: The school’s program reflects the philosophy of Dr. Maria Montessori, but has adapted its curriculum to meet the particular needs of New York City children in the 21st Century.
 MMS emphasizes hands-on learning and provides meaningful opportunities for experiencing nature and the natural sciences.
 It helps children to reach their potential through a strong social, emotional and ethical foundation, and an approach to learning that emphasizes problem-solving skills.
 MMS works to instill in children the following qualities: independence, intrinsic motivation, confidence and competence, and an awareness of their role and responsibility as a citizen of the world.

-Exmissions: MMS graduates have attended many of New York’s selective ongoing schools, including Brearley, Calhoun, Collegiate, Fieldston, Friends Seminary, Horace Mann, Hunter, Marymount, Nightingale-Bamford, Riverdale, Trevor Day, Trinity, the Delta Program, and Stuyvesant High School.
+Exmissions: MMS graduates have attended many of New York’s selective ongoing schools, including Brearley, Calhoun, Chapin, Collegiate, Dalton, Fieldston, Horace Mann, Hunter, Marymount, Nightingale-Bamford, Riverdale, Trevor Day, Trinity, the Delta Program, and Stuyvesant High School.
+In the last five years, nearly 70 percent of the sixth grade students have qualified to sit for the entrance exam for the Hunter College High School.
+You can read more here.

-Faculty: Head Teachers complete an accredited Montessori certification program in addition to having at least a Bachelor’s Degree.
-MMS also employs a full-time school psychologist, and specialist teachers for Spanish, French, art, music, strings, physical education, and learning support.
+Faculty: Head teachers complete an accredited Montessori certification program in addition to having at least a bachelor’s degree.
+MMS also employs a full-time school psychologist, and specialist teachers for Spanish, French, art, music, strings, physical education, performing arts, and learning support.

-Governance: Directed by a Board of Trustees comprised of current parents and community members.
+Governance: Directed by a Board of Trustees comprised of current and former parents and community members.

 Head of School: Brenda Mizel